Kulpmont, Pennsylvania: Education

-Since 1963, Kulpmont is served by the Mount Carmel Area School District.
+It is in the Mount Carmel Area School District.
+This has been the case since 1963.
 Prior to 1963, borough residents attended Kulpmont High School, home of the Wildcats.

 Kulpmont 100

 The Kulpmont 100 is a 501 C Charitable organization recognized by the IRS and State of Pennsylvania.
 The organization was formed at the request of Borough Councilman Nick Bozza and resident Joseph Pancerella, to celebrate the 100th Anniversary of the borough's 2015 incorporation. (since incorporation).
 Since then, the Kulpmont 100 has continued to serve the community through civic events, borough beautification, erecting playgrounds, a dog park, improvements to the sports fields, purchasing holiday decorations, the purchase of memorial day banners, fundraising for Camp Dost (a pediatric oncology camp), and distributing scholarships for borough students attending college.